 If you’re looking for crazy things to do in Edinburgh then this is what you need to do.
 The city of Edinburgh is undoubtedly full of eerie ghosts and sorrowful spirits due to its dark and gory past and the Free Ghost Tour in Edinburgh includes everything.
 This has to be the scariest thing to do in Edinburgh.
 Each terrifying ghost story and shady murder that occurred across the city.
 Edinburgh, one of the spookiest towns in Europe, has a dark history of murder, gory sickness, and strange witchcraft.
 Edinburgh's cobblestone streets are quite attractive at first appearance.
 But if you look closely, you'll see that its beauty is overshadowed by tragedy.

 A full-day shore journey to Edinburgh's attractions departs from Edinburgh.
 This is one of the most fun things to do in Edinburgh.
 Visit the city's ancient Edinburgh Castle on the Royal Mile after taking a tour of the entire area, which was crowned the UK's top historical destination in 2014.
 Discover its history in detail and visit the renowned Stone of Destiny, which served as the customary seat of the ancient Scottish rulers' royal weddings.
 After that, you may take advantage of some free time to relax and stroll along Castlehill, the city's oldest street.
 Explore one of the numerous fascinating "closes'' or lanes that branch off the Royal Mile.
 Visit sights including St. Giles Cathedral and the Scottish Parliament structure.

 There you have it, the top 30 things to do in Edinburgh; there is always something to do during the day and night in the magical city, Edinburgh.
-Cross these off your bucket list when you visit the city and you’ll get to make the most of your student life in Edinburgh!
+Cross these off your bucket list when you visit the city or while staying at your Edinburgh student accommodation and you’ll get to make the most of your student life in Edinburgh!